Guidance notes on applying for a grant to Minster-on-Sea Parish Council’s Community Support Fund

 - Confirmation that all staff members that train, supervise or provide guidance clearly directed to 18-year olds and under have current, clear, DBS disclosures and that these are renewed every three years

 - A completed Equality and Diversity Form

-Applications should be sent to the Parish Clerk at Minster-on-Sea Parish Council Office, Love Lane, Minster-on-Sea, Sheerness, Kent ME12 2LP .
-It would not be appropriate for either Parish Councillors or the Parish Clerk to comment on any application prior to submission as this could impact on their requirement to remain impartial during the selection process.
+Applications should be sent to the Finance and General Purposes Committee at Minster-on-Sea Parish Council Office, Love Lane, Minster-on-Sea, Sheerness, Kent ME12 2LP.
+It would not be appropriate for Parish Councillors to comment on any application prior to submission as this could impact on their requirement to remain impartial during the selection process.

 What are the criteria?

 Applications should demonstrate that they are a local based project that contributes to making Minster-on-Sea a better place to live, work, study or visit.
 If your project links to the Parish Council’s priorities, please make this clear in your application.

 This year MPC priorities relate to the seven outcome frameworks in the Public Services (Social Value Act) Act 2012.
 They are: –